rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

     d[(k), (r,s)] = min d[(k),(r)], d[(k),(s)]
     If all objects are in one cluster, stop.
 Else, go to step 2.
+#### Complete Linkage
+In complete linkage hierarchical clustering, the distance between two clusters is defined as the longest distance between two points in each cluster.
+For example, the distance between clusters “r” and “s” to the left is equal to the length of the arrow between their two furthest points.
+#### Average Linkage
+In average linkage hierarchical clustering, the distance between two clusters is defined as the average distance between each point in one cluster to every point in the other cluster.
+For example, the distance between clusters “r” and “s” to the left is equal to the average length each arrow between connecting the points of one cluster to the other.

 ## Examples
 - [GitHub - gyaikhom/agglomerative-hierarchical-clustering: Implements](https://github.com/gyaikhom/agglomerative-hierarchical-clustering) - In this example, we are running the hierarchical agglomerative clustering on the items in the input file example.txt .
 We are asking the program to generate 3 disjointed clusters using the single-linkage distance metric